 At the end of 2021 we could hazard a guess that all the world’s employees felt extremely fatigued (read: outrageously over it).
 With all the stress of the year, who could blame us for feeling weary?

-After employees return from the holiday break – rested, well-fed and possibly a little sunburnt – it’s time to shake off the hangover of 2020.
-How can leaders help their teams bust the bad vibes and hit refresh on employee mindset for the new year?’
+After employees return from the holiday break – rested, well-fed and possibly a little sunburnt – it’s time to shake off the hangover of the past two years.
+How can leaders help their teams bust the bad vibes and hit refresh on employee mindset for the new year?

 Set new goals for the year